-Distance and location of competing facilities
+- Distance and location of competing facilities

-The specialist used to work within a partner facility but no longer does
+- The specialist used to work within a partner facility but no longer does

-The partner network has an inefficient referral system
+- The partner network has an inefficient referral system

-Leakage is a rampant problem.
+Physician leakage is a rampant problem.
 Studies show that only 35-45% of referrals for adult inpatient care, (as measured by revenue) go to a partner hospital.
 Much like a leaky boat, the leaks in a healthcare organization must be diagnosed and addressed proactively, or the boat will eventually begin to sink below the waterline.

 Splitter behavior is demonstrated when an independent physician refers his or her patients to a variety of different specialists.
 Some of these referrals may be within your network, while others will not be.
 A hospital or specialist views this as a problem since every patient that isn’t being seen by one of their own employed or affiliated physicians is lost volume and revenue.
 Specifically, a splitter generates only between 20% and 80% of their non-office revenue at your facility.
-While leakage can be illustrated by a leaking boat, splitter behavior looks more like a road that branches off into a number of different trails.
+While physician leakage can be illustrated by a leaking boat, splitter behavior looks more like a road that branches off into a number of different trails.
 Since independent physicians that are not employed directly by a particular hospital will naturally refer their patients to a number of different providers, splitter behavior is somewhat common.
 However, hospitals should be engaged in a constant effort to encourage splitters to direct as much of their referral volume toward their organization as possible.

 While these two problems pose major risks to the health of any healthcare organization, there is a cure.
 Just as in medicine, the key is to leverage expertise and modern technology to quickly diagnose the onset of these problems and attack them at their roots.
 In order to achieve this in a comprehensive way, Marketware has developed two applications that when used together, offer an effective solution for leakage and splitter behavior.

-Scout is a data-driven business intelligence platform that takes a close look at referral behavior among physicians and identifies trends and issues like leakage and splitter behavior.
+Marketware offers a data-driven business intelligence platform that takes a close look at referral behavior among physicians and identifies trends and issues like leakage and splitter behavior.
 By importing external claims data and transforming it into visible and actionable information, a physician relations team can develop tasks and initiatives that will stop leakage and increase referral volume.